graphofnpcompletereductions/graphofnpcompletereductions.github.io/README.md

 Check it out at: https://graphofnpcompletereductions.github.io/.

 The visualization is made possible by the [D3](https://github.com/d3/d3 "D3.js") javascript library.
 The math displays in the problem descriptors are made possible by [MathJax](https://www.mathjax.org/ "MathJax").
 If you would like to make your own simple web-based application with properly typeset mathematics, these libraries come highly recommended.

+If you have any comments or suggestions, please e-mail: graphofnpcompletereductions@gmail.com.